Urapmin people: Kinship

 The Urapmin practice endogamy.
 Since the Urapmin community is quite small, numbering in the hundreds, and Urapmin do not marry first cousins, the result is that most Urapmin are related to each other relatively directly.

 The Urapmin are divided into kinship classes known as tanum miit (literally "man origin").
 The five tanum miit currently in widespread use are the Awem Tem Kasel, the Awalik, the Atemkitmin, the Amtanmin, and the Kobrenmin.
 There is also a Fetkiyakmin group which is dying out, and in the past there were other tanum miit which have already gone extinct.
 The tanum miit used to be related to specific ritual observances and secret mythologies.
 Supernatural powers were believed to be distributed among them; for example, one group controlled the wind and another the rain.
 Currently, they are viewed as the largest landholding units, and each village is thought to have a dominant tanum miit.

-Tanum miit are inherited cognaticly through both parents; so one person may be a member of four tanum miit at once just by considering his or her grandparents.
+Tanum miit are inherited cognatically through both parents; so one person may be a member of four tanum miit at once just by considering his or her grandparents.
 Because of the close family connections between all of the Urapmin, any Urapmin can assert membership in every tanum miit and some can calculate how they have inherited them.
 The tanum miit thus do little to differentiate people in Urapmin society, and their membership is "fluid".
 However, the kamokim ('big men'), the more influential Urapmin, may treat these groups as more exclusive in order to organize others' actions.